corda/corda-docs-portal/content/en/platform/corda/4.10/community/node-upgrade-notes.md

 ## Step 5: Replace `corda.jar` with the new version

 Download the latest version of Corda from [Maven](https://download.corda.net/maven/corda-releases/net/corda/corda-node/4.10.3/corda-node-4.10.3.jar).
-Make sure it’s available on your path, and that you’ve read the [Release notes](release-notes.md), in particular to discover what version of Java this node requires.
+Make sure it is available on your path, and that you have read the [release notes]({{< relref "release-notes.md" >}}), in particular to discover which version of Java this node requires.

 {{< important >}}